ashiklom/pecan.book/Adding-an-Input-Converter.md

 * variable names are from [MsTMIP](http://nacp.ornl.gov/MsTMIP_variables.shtml), but lowercase to be consistent with the MsTMIP drivers.
 * standard_name is CF-convention standard names
 * units can be converted by udunits, so these can vary (e.g. the time denominator may change with time frequency of inputs)
+* soil moisture for the full column, rather than a layer, is soil_moisture_content

 For the standardized files, we are using CF standard names as variable names.